By Dr Gabrielle Pendlebury, Medicolegal Consultant

 The term ‘moral injury’ describes the suffering experienced by doctors and healthcare practitioners who face experiences which strongly clash with their ethical and moral values.
 Providing care in such situations can be difficult due to complex feelings of guilt, remorse and shame; for some staff, this can lead to burnout and mental health issues.

 The concept of moral injury has been especially relevant during the COVID-19 pandemic.
 Many doctors have reported a negative impact on their wellbeing, with inexperienced or poorly supported staff particularly at risk due to being psychologically and practically ill-prepared for the tough situations and difficult choices confronting them.

-Dr Derek Tracy and colleagues have written extensively on moral injury and will discuss their recent experiences of it whilst working in the London Nightingale hospital in our upcoming webinar.
+Dr Derek Tracy and colleagues have written extensively on moral injury and discussed their experiences of it whilst working in the London Nightingale hospital in our webinar: How to survive a pandemic.

 Specific challenges during COVID-19

 Staff reported insufficient personal protective equipment (PPE) to protect themselves and do their job effectively.
 Conversely, those who did have access to full PPE were unable to easily communicate with patients or colleagues while wearing it.

 Many were working in an unfamiliar clinical environment, caring for large numbers of very unwell patients, at times leading them to question their competency and training for the role.

 What can organisations do to support their staff?

 Primary prevention: Transparency and communication